Not Very Resilient

 Food and Tobacco Roasting, Baking, and Drying Machine Operators and Tenders are less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-This career is labeled "Not Very Resilient" because many of its core tasks — like monitoring temperatures, adjusting machine settings, and scheduling production runs — are exactly the kind of repetitive, data-driven work that AI is already taking over through self-optimizing smart systems.
-Large food companies are investing heavily in automation to fill labor shortages, which means fewer humans are needed to watch over machines that can now watch over themselves.
+This career is labeled "Not Very Resilient" because so many of its core tasks, like monitoring temperatures, adjusting machine settings, and scheduling batches, are exactly the kind of repetitive, data-driven work that AI handles well.
+Smart systems from companies like Siemens and AMF Bakery are already automating quality checks and self-optimizing ovens, which means the most routine parts of this job are shrinking fast.

 Read full analysis